-- (iv) During the year ended 31 December 2024, there was no transfer of loan receivables amounting to the Sub-fund. - (v) During the year under review, interest of EUR 47,270 was charged on these notes (2023: EUR 44,033). - (vi) The Sub-fund has adopted IFRS 9 as issued by the IASB in July 2014 with a date of transition of 1 January 2018, which resulted in changes in the assessment of recoverability of the notes receivable.
-The approach towards provisioning for the expected credit losses (ECL) is based on an individual credit assessment of each of the unsecured notes within the Sub-fund.
+- (iv) LIBOR is floored to 0% if it is negative. - (v) During the year under review, interest of EUR 2,038,621 was charged on these notes (2023: EUR 2,012,098). - (vi) The sub-fund has adopted IFRS 9 as issued by the IASB in July 2014 with a date of transition of 1 January 2018, which resulted in changes in the assessment of recoverability of the notes receivable.
+The approach towards provisioning for the expected credit losses (ECL) is based on an individual credit assessment of each of the unsecured notes within the sub-fund.
 The credit assessment factors were based on; country, sector and company specific variables, leading up to a credit rating which is fed into the internal model to work out a provision in case of default within the next 12 months.
-The ECL provision for the Sub-fund represents the sum of provisions required for individual borrowers amounted to EUR 43,714 (2023: EUR 43,748).
-Note 4.3 included disclosures relating to the credit risk exposures and analysis relating to the allowance for expected credit losses.
+The ECL provision for the sub-fund represents the sum of provisions required for individual borrowers amounted to EUR 5,631,415 (2023: EUR 5,644,968).
+Note 4.2 included disclosures relating to the credit risk exposures and analysis relating to the allowance for expected credit losses. - (vii) The sub-fund has reassessed its notes receivable during the year and an amount of EUR 101,488 was recognised as impairment loss in accordance with paragraph 5.5.8 of IFRS 9 (2023: EUR 107,843).